algesten/str0m/docs/rtp.md

 ### Conditions for SSRC 0 probes

-SSRC 0 probes are generated when all of the following are true:
+SSRC 0 probes are sent when all of the following are true:

 1. A video m-line with RTX (retransmission) is negotiated
-2. `allow_probe_without_media` is enabled in the pacing controller (Chrome default)
+2. BWE (bandwidth estimation) is enabled
+3. TWCC extension is configured
-3. No video media packets have been sent yet by the remote peer
+4. No video media packets have been sent yet

-Once the remote peer sends actual video RTP packets, the probing switches to using padding on the actual video SSRC (with RTX), and SSRC 0 traffic stops.
+Once actual video RTP packets are sent, padding switches to the real video SSRC (via RTX), and SSRC 0 probing stops.

 ### What the probes contain

 - **SSRC**: Always 0
-- **Payload type**: May use any PT, typically the RTX PT from negotiation
+- **Payload type**: The RTX PT from negotiation
-- **Payload**: Empty or padding-only (no actual media data)
+- **Payload**: Padding-only (no actual media data)
 - **transport_cc extension**: Present for TWCC feedback
-- **No mid/rid extensions**: The SSRC 0 is not associated with any m-line
+- **No mid/rid extensions**: SSRC 0 is not associated with any m-line

-### How str0m handles these
+### Receiving probes (from libwebrtc)

 str0m dynamically creates an internal "probe" stream when it receives SSRC 0 packets.
 This allows: